-The total pension liability as of September 30, 2018 was determined based on the annual actuarial funding valuation report prepared as of September 30, 2017, which was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability as of September 30, 2019, was determined based on the annual actuarial funding valuation report prepared as of September 30, 2018, which was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 2.75%

-Salary increases 3.25%-5.00%
+Salary Increases 3.25 - 5.00%

 Investment Rate of Return (\) 7.70%

-(\) Net of pension plan investment expense
+(\) Net of pension plan investment expense, including inflation

-Mortality rates for ERS were based on the sex distinct RP-2000 Combined Mortality Table Projected with Scale BB to 2020 with an adjustment of 125% at all ages for males and 120% for females at ages on and after age 78.
+Mortality rates for ERS were based on the sex distinct RP-2000 Blue Collar Mortality Table Projected with Scale BB to 2020 with an adjustment of 125% at all ages for males and 120% for females at ages on and after age 78.
 The rates of mortality for the period after disability retirement are according to the sex distinct RP-2000 Disabled Retiree Mortality Table Projected with Scale BB to 2020 with an adjustment of 130% at all ages for females.